This Apple Dutch Baby is such a fun way to mix up weekend breakfast or brunch! A light and fluffy pancake topped with sweet cinnamon sugar apples.

-- 1 tablespoon brown sugar
+- 1 tablespoon white granulated sugar

-- 2 tablespoons unsalted butter
+- 2 tablespoons salted butter

-- 1/3 cup brown sugar
+- 1/3 cup brown sugar, light or dark

-- 1 1/2 teaspoons cinnamon
+- 1/2 teaspoon ground cinnamon

-- Preheat the oven to 425 degrees F. Add the 3 tablespoons of butter to a 10-inch cast iron skillet.
-Put the skillet in the preheated oven and allow the butter to melt.
-When the butter is melted, remove the skillet and carefully swirl the melted butter around the edges.
+- Melt Butter - When the oven is preheated, add the 4 tablespoons of butter to a 10-inch oven safe skillet (like a cast iron) and place in the hot oven.
+Leave the skillet in the oven until the butter is almost entirely melted.
+Remove the skillet and swirl the melted butter around the pan.

 - Category: Breakfast